-The right panel of Table 1 reports empirical rejection rates for a nominal 5% test that β equals the true value for the various SP-IV inference procedures described in Section 2 and analogous HAR procedures for 2SLS.
-When exogeneity fails, rejection rates will not match nominal levels.
-Every test associated with estimators for which exogeneity is violated (OLS, 2SLS, 2SLS-C, and SP-IV LP) is badly oversized.
-Conversely, for the SP-IV estimators that condition on X{t-1} , (SP-IV LP-C and SP-IV VAR), the robust AR and KLM tests, defined in (21) and (22) respectively, exhibit empirical rejection rates very close to 5%, again demonstrating that the conditioning step adequately protects against the violation of lag exogeneity.
-The Wald tests for these estimators remain somewhat oversized, especially when H = 20.
-The fact that robust inference procedures effectively control size indicates that the residual bias is primarily related to the weakness of the instruments, even in a relatively large sample.
+The right panel of Table 1 reports empirical rejection rates for nominal 5% tests that β equals the true value for the various SP-IV inference procedures described in Section 2 and Appendix A. Table 1 also reports analogous HAR procedures for the single equation specification with DL instruments, referred to as 'AR 2SLS' and 'KLM 2SLS' for simplicity.10 When exogeneity fails, rejection rates will not match nominal levels.
+As Table 1 shows, every test associated with estimators for which exogeneity is violated (OLS, 2SLS, and SP-IV LP) is indeed badly oversized.
+Conversely, for the SP-IV estimators that condition on X{t-1} , (SP-IV LP-C and SP-IV VAR), the robust AR and KLM tests, defined in (21) and (22) respectively, exhibit empirical rejection rates very close to 5%, again demonstrating that the conditioning step adequately protects against the violation of lag exogeneity.11 While the SP-IV estimators with controls have much smaller bias, some bias remains.
+The fact that robust inference procedures effectively control size indicates residual bias is related to the weakness of the instruments, even in a relatively large sample.
+This is consistent with the corresponding Wald test remaining somewhat oversized, especially when H = 20.